 - Brexit: We want the best outcome possible for doctors and patients after the UK leaves the EU.

-The RCP has developed guidance and a template letter that our members and fellows can use to contact their local MP.
+The RCP has developed guidance and a template letter that our members and fellows can use to write to their NHS trust's CEO.

 What we have produced